vmanchev/jobsbot/README.md

 # JobsBot - becase searching for a job is a job

 Jobs.bg is the biggest jobs board in Bulgaria.
-As one of the many services, it provides a new job offers notification service by email.
+One of the many services it provides is a new job offers notification by email.
 Well, it actually informs you about the new job offers from yesterday.
 There is no immediate notification when a new job offer is posted.